What is ORCID?

 ORCID (Open Researcher and Contributor ID) is an open, non-profit, community-driven effort to create and maintain a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.

-Individuals can obtain an ORCID (Open Researcher and Contributor ID) identifier which is a digital identifier that distinguishes individual researchers from other researchers and enables them to manage their records of activities, and search for others in the Registry.
+Individuals can obtain a free ORCID (Open Researcher and Contributor ID) identifier.
+This digital identifier distinguishes individual researchers from other researchers and enables them to manage their records and search for others in the Registry.

 For more detailed information about ORCID or to register for an ORCID iD go the ORCID website.